KAHA Ligation: Overview

 An α-ketoacid at the C-terminus of one peptide fragment reacts with a hydroxylamine at the N-terminus of another to form a peptide bond (amide bond).

-The reaction can happen in the presence of unprotected side chains, and it does not require any coupling reagents or catalysts.
+The reaction can happen in the presence of unprotected side chains.
+It also does not require any coupling reagents or catalysts.
 The only byproducts are water and CO2.

 The first reported protein synthesized by KAHA ligation was human GLP-1 (7-36).
 Since then, a variety of small proteins (up to 200 residues) have been synthesized, including ubiquitin and other similar modifier proteins, hormone proteins, nitrophorin 4, S100A4 and cyclic proteins.

 C-terminal ketoacid monomers are pre-loaded on resin via a linker for Fmoc-SPPS (Fmoc-based solid phase peptide synthesis).
 Initial research utilised sulfur ylide linkers, but more recently the group developed acid- and photo-labile ketoacid monomers that can be loaded directly on Rink Amide resin.

 The most commonly used N-terminal hydroxylamine is the 5-oxaproline, which results in a homoserine residue after ligation and O-N rearrangement.